Neural-Network Chemical Emulator for First-Star Formation: Robust Iterative Predictions over a Wide Density Range: Methods

 To simplify the model, we track only hydrogen-bearing species.
 Although deuterium chemistry, particularly HD cooling, plays a crucial role in the formation of low-mass Pop III stars \citep{Nagakura:2005}, we focus on the typical high-mass case and omit deuterium.
 We also neglect lithium chemistry, which does not affect thermal evolution but can alter the ionization fraction and, consequently, non-ideal magnetohydrodynamic (MHD) effects in magnetized environments \citep{Nakauchi:2019,Sadanari:2023}.
 Helium is assumed to remain fully neutral, with a fixed abundance of $y_\mathrm{He} = n_\mathrm{He}/n_\mathrm{H} = 9.7 \times 10^{-2}$, where $n_\mathrm{H}$ and $n_\mathrm{He}$ are the number densities of hydrogen and helium nuclei, respectively.

 The basic equations for the time evolution of the chemical abundances and gas temperature are given by

 where $\bm{y}$ is the vector of chemical abundances, and each abundance $y(i)$ is defined as $y(i)=n(i)/n_\mathrm{H}$, with $n(i)$ being the number density of species $i$.
-The index $i$ runs from 1 to 6 and corresponds to H, H$_2$, e$^-$, H$^+$, H$^-$, and H$_2^+$, respectively. $A_{ij}$ denotes the contribution of reaction $j$ to $\dot{y}(i)$.
+The index $i$ runs from 1 to 6 and corresponds to H, H$_2$, e$^-$, H$^+$, H$^-$, and H$_2^+$, respectively.
+Note that $n(1)=n(\mathrm{H})$ denotes the number density of neutral hydrogen, which is different from $n_\mathrm{H}$, the total number density of hydrogen nuclei. $A_{ij}$ denotes the contribution of reaction $j$ to $\dot{y}(i)$.
 The gas temperature is denoted by $T$, and $c_v$ is the specific heat at constant volume per hydrogen nucleus, depending on both $T$ and $\bm{y}$ \citep{omukaiFormation1998}.
 The functions $\Gamma(n_\mathrm{H},T,\bm{y})$ and $\Lambda(n_\mathrm{H},T,\bm{y})$ represent the heating and cooling rates, respectively.
 Compressional heating is excluded from $\Gamma$, as it is treated separately by operator splitting when gas dynamics is included.

 In this work, we mainly focus on the thermochemical evolution at densities below $n_\mathrm{H}=10^{18}\,\mathrm{cm^{-3}}$, where non-equilibrium chemistry and radiative (line and continuum) cooling are essential \citep{omukaiPrimordial2001}.
 At higher densities, we do not need to solve Eqs.~\eqref{ydot} and \eqref{Tdot} explicitly because reaction timescales become so short that chemical equilibrium is a good approximation, and the gas becomes so optically thick that radiative cooling is negligible and the gas can be treated as adiabatic.
 In this regime, the thermal and chemical state can be obtained from the Saha equation \citep{sahaLIII1920} with a given total energy.
 Accordingly, for $n_\mathrm{H}>10^{18}\,\mathrm{cm^{-3}}$, instead of constructing a chemical emulator, we model the thermochemical evolution by interpolating a precalculated table of temperature and equilibrium abundances as a function of density and total energy (see Appendix \ref{sec:app-table-equilibrium} for details).
 This method can significantly reduce the computational cost compared with conventional numerical integration.